Cyber Security During Covid-19 Pandemic

-Fake mobile apps are not the only thing threatening users – emails on the subject of the coronavirus have also become another outlet for malware.
-Emails with document attachments claiming to have a list of precautionary measures against the infection can be phishing attempts, warned Quick Heal Security Labs director Himanshu Dubey.
+Fake mobile apps are not the only thing threatening user’s cybersecurity – emails on the subject of the coronavirus have also become another outlet for malware.
+Emails with document attachments claiming to have a list of precautionary measures against the infection can be phishing attempts warned Quick Heal Security Labs director Himanshu Dubey.

 The Cybersecurity and Infrastructure Security Agency (CISA) – an agency within the Department of Homeland Security – has warned that as more companies are allowing their employees to work from home amid the COVID-19 outbreak, the businesses open themselves up to more vulnerabilities that hackers can abuse.

 In a recently issued notice, CISA explained that remote work options typically require an enterprise virtual private network (VPN) solution to connect employees to an organization’s IT network.
 But this can make employees ripe targets for malicious cyber actors looking to gain access to those networks.

 - Since VPNs are kept on 24/7, organizations are less likely to keep them updated with the latest security updates and patches.